frintjs/frint-props/packages/frint-props/README.md

 ### Reactivity

-But we have more real world use cases, that requires our props to change over time too.
+But we have more real world use cases that require our props to change over time too.
 We can consider using `withState` for this example:

 ```js
 import { withState } from 'frint-props';